QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

       Note : this is a Negative test (error is expected)

-      -  Scenario Outline: Testing of transaction amounts are within range
+      -  Scenario Outline: Testing of transaction with a not existing company

       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"